All rooms include a desk, three drawer chest, twin-size bed and closet.

 Visit Dining Services for more information.

 Washers and dryers are available for use, free of charge in all dorms.
-Twin Springs and Heritage Condos have washer and dryer hook-ups, but do not include a washer or dryer.

 Yes, students may feel free to rearrange the furniture in the assigned room, but all furniture must remain inside room.